 I think it a fair observation that the BIA is a rather defined code which goes into extensive detail.
 This should be contrasted with the CCAA which is a very short general statute which has been utilized to give flexibility to meet what might be described as the peculiar and unusual situation circumstances.
 A general categorization (which of course is never completely accurate) is that the BIA may be seen as being used for more run of the mill cases whereas the CCAA may be seen as facilitating the more unique or complicated cases.
 Certainly the CCAA provides the flexibility to deal with the thornier questions.
 Thus I do not think it unusual that the draftees of the 1997 Amendments would have it in their minds that the provisions of the CCAA dealing with foreign proceedings should continue to reflect this broader and more flexible approach in keeping with the general provisions of the CCAA, in contrast with the corresponding provisions under the BIA.
 In particular, it would appear to me to be a reasonably plain reading interpretation of s.
-18.6 that recourse may be had to s.
 18.6 of the CCAA in the case of a solvent debtor.
 Thus I would conclude that the aspect of insolvency is not a condition precedent vis-a-vis the "debtor" in the foreign proceedings (here the Chapter 11 proceedings) for the proceedings in Louisiana to be a foreign proceeding under the definition of s.
-18.6.
-I therefore declare that those proceedings are to be recognized as a "foreign proceeding" for the purposes of s.
 18.6 of the CCAA.